- Was born at Riverbanks Zoo in Columbia, South Carolina, on April 10, 2018

 - At just two years old, she was not expected to reproduce just yet…surprise!

-- Was born at the Santa Barbara Zoo on November 5, 2020
+- Is a female cub born at the Santa Barbara Zoo on November 5, 2020

 - Was born at the Indianapolis Zoo in Indiana on September 21, 2015